heinc1010/BAMixChecker/README.md

 BAMixChecker is a fast and easy-to-use multiple bam files match tool to detect a pair of samples from each individual.

-It’s simple and fast but robust to detect a pair of bam files from same individual with WES, RNA, Targeted sequencing dataset.
+It’s simple and fast but robust to detect a pair of bam files from same individual with WGS/WES, RNA, Targeted sequencing dataset.

 And the user can catch the information of mismatched sample information as well as the matched sample information at a glance.